visrealm/pico9918/nocut/README.md

 ### PCB

-There are two versions of the PCB.
-One for v0.4 - v1.1 boards with JST connectors and another for v1.2+ boards with an FFC connector.
+There is now a single PCB (v1.3) for both JST and FFC connector types.

 See [pcb/](pcb/)